 has invited you to join this group

-Xia Bi is currently a second year internal medicine resident at Scripps Green Hospital in San Diego, California.
+Xia Bi is currently an internal medicine resident at Scripps Green Hospital in San Diego, California.
 She completed her undergraduate training at Johns Hopkins University and medical school at Jefferson Medical College.
 She also has a master's degree in Bioinformatics at the University of Delaware.
 She is interested in applying translational medicine and personal genomics to the clinical setting.

 Dr. Hayek is a physician scientist who, despite being part of a busy clinical fellowship and raising a young family, has authored over 65 manuscripts published in the highest impact, peer-reviewed journals including the New England Journal of Medicine, Nature Medicine, JACC Circulation and others.
 Salim has also received over a dozen awards during his young career including ACC’s Douglas Zipes Young Scientist Award and Emory’s university-wide Outstanding Postdoctoral Achievement Award and has been an invited speaker at several national and international conferences and symposia.

 His research interests lie in deciphering the mechanisms underlying the association between kidney and cardiovascular disease, as well as the integration of novel high-throughput technologies such as metabolomics and genomics to implement and improve risk prediction algorithms in clinical practice, with the goal of optimizing patient care and resource allocation.
 He is a member of ACC's Innovation Advisory Group and Innovation Section Leadership Council, and seeks to create a framework that adopts the basic tenets of evidence-based medicine for the design and evaluation of consumer tech-derived healthcare applications, to ensure maximal benefit to the public, healthcare providers and most importantly patients themselves.